 In addition, the projects given to you will be based on your qualifications and, ultimately, the grading you receive.

 So, the quicker you make up for the experience by having hands-on exposure in the field through training and workshops, the better your chances of becoming a DevOps professional are.

-Also, you can aim to learn from those training and apply the same in your work to fetch better results.
+Also, you can aim to learn from that training and apply the same in your work to fetch better results.

 5. Logical and Rational Thinking

 DevOps is a logic-driven problem-solver for most businesses.
-And in most cases, the team often relies on crafting better and positive results for the company and the product through experimenting with calculated risks.
+In most cases, the team often relies on crafting better and positive results for the company and the product through experimenting with calculated risks.

 So, the expense of having well-functioning, rational minds on board increases.
-In addition, an individual’s capacity to take frequent and effective decisions on behalf of the team remains of utmost essence.
+In addition, an individual’s capacity to make frequent and effective decisions on behalf of the team remains of utmost essence.